Watershed Hero Awards

 WATERSHED HERO AWARDS

 We couldn't fulfill our mission of a cleaner Green Lake without the support of our members, donors, and partners.
-To recognize the shining examples of lake stewardship in our community, we're continuing our Watershed Hero Awards at this year's Shine A Light Celebration.
+To recognize the shining examples of lake stewardship in our community, we're continuing our Watershed Hero Awards next year.

-Complete the form below by June 25, 2021 to nominate individuals, organizations, educators, and farmers to help us recognize local leaders who support our mission of a cleaner, restored, and resilient Green Lake.
+Complete the form below to nominate individuals, organizations, educators, and farmers to help us recognize local leaders who support our mission of a cleaner, restored, and resilient Green Lake.

 The Shoreline Boat Center was acknowledged for its exceptional willingness to use its business to advocate on behalf of the Green Lake Association’s mission.
 On top of donating their space as a venue for the Annual Gala, owners John and Jennifer Meiborg initiated the idea to distribute GLA materials about protecting Green Lake’s water quality to individuals who purchase a boat from them.